essdot/reams/README.md

 `autocomplete(parent_el, query_stream) -> Stream`

-Returns a stream with a React component.
+Returns a stream that wraps a React component.
 Writing to the stream sends a query to the query stream.
 The stream emits an item when it is selected.

 Arguments:

 - `parent_el`: element - Element for the React component to render into.
 If this element has any content it will be replaced by the slider.

-- `query_stream`: stream - A stream that receives a query (a string) and emits the results for the query (array of objects).
+- `query_stream`: stream - A readable/writable stream that receives a query (a string) and emits the results for the query (array of objects).

 ----

 ### swipe-compare

-`swipe_compare(parent_el, image_1, image_2) -> Stream`

 A widget that lets you compare/diff two images by swiping horizontally.
 The images are layered on top of one another.

+`swipe_compare(parent_el, image_1, image_2) -> Stream`

+Returns a stream wrapping a React component.
 Writing to the stream with a number between 0 and 1 sets the left/right percentage.
 0 means all right/bottom image, 1 means all left/top image.
+The stream will emit when the percentage changes.

 Arguments: